 Hormone levels, emotional issues, social pressures -- at this age, your daughter is going through lots of changes, some easy to see and some not.

-Her Feelings and Friends
+Their Feelings and Friends

 Girls can feel both excited about this new stage in their lives and self-conscious about their changing bodies.
 It’s common for young girls to worry about how they look and be more concerned with body image and clothes.
 They may also feel anxiety and these emotions may change daily.

 Because of this concern -- often magnified by the media -- girls this age may try dieting.
 It’s not a good time to cut back on food, though, since they’re still growing.
 Eating disorders sometimes show up in the early teens.

-Her Growing Brain
+Their Growing Brain

 Sometimes attention issues or learning problems show up now because of the more difficult demands of schoolwork in higher grades.

-Her Safety and Health
+Their Safety and Health

 - Serve healthy food, and eat together as a family as much as possible.